 Aloe Juice hydrating

 Cactus Extract hydrating, nutritive

 Sodium PCA natural moisturizer, binds moisture to the skin

-Hyaluronic Acid added for its ability to draw moisture from the air which keeps your hands from drying out or becoming red and sore from the alcohol
+Hyaluronic Acid added for its ability to draw moisture from the air which offers a gentle skin barrier for the acids

 Please reach out with any questions!
 Call or email us and we will get back to you as soon as possible.